6 Fun strategies for teaching reading comprehension

 Build students’ reading comprehension using Nearpod

-Teaching reading and writing is fun and exciting.
+Methods of teaching reading and writing are fun and exciting.
 So many lessons can be made in Nearpod for all reading strands and writing.
 Once you get the hang of Nearpod’s platform, your library will be full of interactive and engaging ELA lessons.
 Hopefully, this list will propel you in the right direction.